Lemon Juice Substitute – 8 Common Ingredients Worth Using

 3. Citric acid

-Lemon juice is naturally endowed with citric acid that is responsible for its citrusy flavor and fragrance.
+Lemon juice is naturally endowed with citric acid which is responsible for its citrusy flavor and fragrance.

 You can comfortably replace lemon juice with citric acid, especially in baking.
 Some say that citric acid is a better option than lemon juice in baked goods as it helps to protect the vitamins and antioxidants from being destroyed in the process of cooking.